Cardano breaks out vs. Bitcoin as ADA price discovery nears $2 By Cointelegraph - Up News Info

 Cardano breaks out vs. Bitcoin as ADA price discovery nears $2

-(ADA), the native token of the smart contract platform of the same name, has joined the altcoins hitting new all-time highs this week.
+ADA, the native token of the smart contract platform, has joined the altcoins hitting new all-time highs this week.

-Data from Cointelegraph Markets Pro and Tradingview showed ADA/USD hitting over $1.70 for the first time on May 7.
+Data from Cointelegraph Markets Pro and TradingView shows ADA/USD hitting over $1.70 for the first time on May 7.

 Disclaimer: Fusion Media would like to remind you that the data contained in this website is not necessarily real-time nor accurate.
 All CFDs (stocks, indexes, futures) and Forex prices are not provided by exchanges but rather by market makers, and so prices may not be accurate and may differ from the actual market price, meaning prices are indicative and not appropriate for trading purposes.
 Therefore Fusion Media doesn`t bear any responsibility for any trading losses you might incur as a result of using this data.